newrelic/nr1-slo-r/README.md

 SLO/R is intended to work specifically with services reporting to New Relic via an APM Agent.
 The service provides an entity upon which to define SLOs.

-- `Error-based SLO’s` work with [APM Transaction data](https://docs.newrelic.com/docs/insights/insights-data-sources/default-data/apm-default-events-insights).
+- `Event-based SLO’s` work with [APM Transaction data](https://docs.newrelic.com/docs/insights/insights-data-sources/default-data/apm-default-events-insights).
-- `Alert-based SLO’s` require a custom webhook configured to write `SLOR_ALERTS` events to NRDB.
+- `Custom (alert-based) SLO’s` require a custom webhook configured to write `SLOR_ALERTS` events to NRDB.
 See [Configuring SLO/R Alert Webhook](#configuring-slor-alert-webhook) for specific instructions.

 ## Getting started